dilaraozdemir/satellite-image-classification-pytorch/README.md

 ❗ In this dataset;

-There are 4 classes: "cloud", "desert", "green_area" and "water".
+4 classes: "cloud", "desert", "green_area" and "water".
 While obtaining the data, the Google map snapshots were mixed with the data received from the sensors.

 ### Visualization samples of dataset